On the Fundamental Limit of the Stochastic Gradient Identification Algorithm Under Non-Persistent Excitation: Problem Formulation

-Chen and Guo leverage the \textit{strictly positive real (SPR)} condition to bound the error introduced by the estimated residuals, thereby ensuring that the parameter error dynamics vanish as the instrumental transition matrix converges to zero.
+Chen and Guo used the \textit{strictly positive real (SPR)} condition to bound the error introduced by the estimated residuals, thereby ensuring that the parameter error vanishes as the instrumental transition matrix converges to zero.